 The uVision v5.41 IDE or higher allows to directly work with csolution projects.
 Source code can be modified, build commands can be executed, and after configuration the uVision Debugger can be used.
 Adding files or software components is possible by modifying the csolution project yml files.
 It is not directly supported with a user interface.

 As uVision IDE is easy-to-use and powerful many developers want to use this IDE for productive software development.
 The MDK-Middleware Reference Applications can be recreated as clean, native uVision project by following the steps listed below, once configured with a compatible board layer.
-Such a board layer can be copied from an existing working csolution project in VS Code by following the section Using VS Code above, or from an exisitng BSP pack that contains a board layer.
+Such a board layer can be copied from an existing working csolution project in VS Code by following the section Using VS Code above, or from an existing BSP pack that contains a board layer.

 *.cproject.yml